South East Region

 There are many types of events and activities organised to meet other people with MS in a comfortable, safe and friendly setting.
 Ranging from coffee mornings, socials and outings, these events are great ways to learn from others and share experiences in an informal setting.

-All our voluntary Branches fundraise extensively to fund their services and the contribute to the overall services of the South East.
-From church-gate collections and bag packs to fun runs and concerts voluntary Branches rely on the generosity of the local community.
-Check out our calendar to find out what fundraising events are coming up in this region.
+All our voluntary Branches fundraise extensively to fund their services and they contribute to the overall services of the South East.
+From church-gate collections and bag packs to fun runs and concerts, voluntary Branches rely on the generosity of the local community.

 Top